KevinAlavik/Sinx/README.md

     make
     ```

     This will generate the raw kernel image.
+If this failes see **Important**

 4. Package the kernel into an ISO: